docksal/ci-agent/README.md

 `rsync` - code is rsync-ed to the sandbox server from the build agent.
 You can perform necessary code adjustments in the build agent after running `build-env` and before running `sandbox-init` (or `build-init`), which pushes the code to the sandbox server.

+`SANDBOX_PERMANENT`

+Set `SANDBOX_PERMANENT=true` to have a permanent sandbox provisioned.

+Permanent sandboxes are exempt from scheduled garbage collection on the sandbox server.
+They would still hibernate after the configured period of inactivity, but won't be removed from the server after becoming dangling.
+See https://github.com/docksal/service-vhost-proxy#advanced-proxy-configuration for more information.

+This variable is usually set at the branch level in the build settings to designate a specific (one or multiple) branch environments as permanent.

+`SANDBOX_DOMAIN`

+Sets a custom domain for a sandbox.
+Takes precedence over the automatic (branch name based) domain generation.

+This can be used for sandbox environments which need a custom (nice) domain name.
+Coupled with `SANDBOX_PERMANENT=true`, this can be used for low overhead, production-ish or demo environments, where the on-demand (delayed) start is not a concern.

 `GITHUB_TOKEN` and `BITBUCKET_TOKEN`